-- 1. Divide the balance on hand by the total dollar amount of claims in the class.
-The quotient is the dividend percentage. - 2.
-Multiply each claim by the dividend percentage to determine the amount to be paid on that claim.
+- 1.& Divide the balance on hand by the total dollar amount of claims in the class.
+The quotient is the dividend percentage. - 2.& Multiply each claim by the dividend percentage to determine the amount to be paid on that claim.

-After the trustee's final report has been reviewed by the United States Trustee and filed with the court, the trustee is required under FRBP 2002(f) to notice all creditors with a summary of the final report before actually making the distribution to the creditors if the net proceeds realized in an estate exceed \$1,500.
+After the trustee's final report has been reviewed by the United States Trustee and filed with the court, the clerk, or some other person as the court may direct, is required under FRBP 2002(f) to notice all creditors with a summary of the final report before actually making the distribution to the creditors if the net proceeds realized in an estate exceed \$1,500.
 Essentially, the notice informs creditors that the trustee's final report for the case is on file with the clerk of the bankruptcy court, that the trustee and other professionals have applied for compensation in given amounts, that the money on hand will be distributed to creditors in accordance with the bankruptcy priority laws, and that the creditors have a right to object to the trustee's report.
-If no objections are lodged to the trustee may make the distribution according to the final report.
+If no objections are lodged to the notice of intent to distribute or to the report of distribution, then the trustee may make the distribution according to the final report.